JeroenAdam/IoT-aboard/README.md

 IoT (and open source software) have recently changed how boat owners consume and interact with data on their boat, I'm very excited to present you the beginning of my journey into this technology.

  This summer, I have been implementing a bright LED display functioning as a (data) repeater for displaying critical navigation data.
 It is mounted below deck at the mast support and readable at the steer about 8m. distance away.
-A short video [here](http://www.adambahri.com/images/brightLEDmatrix.mp4).
+A short video [here](http://www.adambahri.com/images/DIY-repeater.mp4).
- Don't mind the LED flickering, it is an issue with the camera not being able to record the LED screen as the human eye can see it.

- In a second [video](http://www.adambahri.com/images/remotewifiswitch.mp4), you'll see the use of my remote wifi switch.
- It cycles through 5 views: engine temperature/compass course/wind speed/atmospheric pressure/speed through water.
-On each remote button press, the LED display quickly and repeatedly scrolls one sensor reading.
-The remote wifi switch actually is a mini router with the stock firmware replaced by OpenWRT + Mosquitto.
+ I cycle through 5 views (engine temperature/compass course/wind speed/atmospheric pressure/speed through water) by pressing a remote control.
+The LED display quickly scrolls the data repeatedly.
+The remote control actually is a mini router with the stock firmware replaced by OpenWRT + Mosquitto.

  It was quite easy to set up thanks to [Node-RED](https://nodered.org) (=browser-based editor), I only had to come up with about 40 lines of [Javascript code](https://github.com/JeroenAdam/IoT-aboard/blob/master/snippets.js).